-- 4. "Management means decision making". - 5.
-"Management is simply the process of decision making and control over the action of human beings for the express purposes of attaining predetermined goals". -Stanley Vance - 6.
+- 5. "Management is simply the process of decision making and control over the action of human beings for the express purposes of attaining predetermined goals". - -Stanley Vance - 6.
 "Management may be defined as "a technique using which the purposes and objectives of a particular human group are determined, clarified and effectuated."